 In March of 2016, on my brother's birthday and the day I received word of my last living Grandmother's death, it became all too clear that life was short.
 My true dream had always been to some day run my own interior design company, and "some day" was no longer going to cut it.
 I parted with my 9-5, and started Leu Interiors.
 A week later, I launched a website and ordered business cards.
 A month later, I hired an accountant and got the paperwork back; my new business was officially a registered LLC.
 With the local word spreading fast and cross-country inquiries beginning to come in, I realized I wanted my designs to be accessible to everyone.
 I quickly transformed Leu Interiors into a multi-level company, serving both local and online clients.
 Still young, Leu Interiors has seen steady growth since day one, and I look forward to spending my career continuously growing with and improving upon this lifelong dream of mine.

 In addition to my own design practice, I also teach a residential design course at Iowa State University.
 My role at ISU is one I hold very dear, as I credit much of my own success to those who have mentored me.
-In my free time, I enjoy listening to podcasts, making music, organizing (yes, really - you should see my garage), collecting chopsticks, creating large acrylic and watercolor paintings, trying new restaurants, visiting other countries, and spending time with my sweetheart Aaron and my Mini Aussie Toby.
+In my free time, I enjoy listening to podcasts, making music, organizing (yes, really - you should see my garage), collecting chopsticks, creating large acrylic and watercolor paintings, trying new restaurants, visiting other countries, and spending time with my sweetheart Aaron and my Miniature Australian Shepherd, Toby.

 becky's Design Philosophy